Brancato Law Firm Criminal Law FAQs

 How quickly do you respond to emails, phone calls, or messages?

 We make communication a priority.
-We return most calls, emails, and messages the same day or within one business day, depending on urgency.
-Clients also have my direct cell number for calls or texts, and when I can respond immediately, I do—it’s often the most efficient way for both of us to stay ahead of developments.
-Our legal assistant monitors the secure client portal to ensure that every question and update receives a timely response.
-You’ll never be left wondering about your case or whether your message reached us.
+We return most calls, emails, and messages the same day or within one business day, depending on urgency and court schedules.
+Clients also have Attorney Rocky Brancato's direct cell number for calls or texts, and when immediate response is possible, he provides it—often the most efficient way to stay ahead of developments.
+Our legal assistant monitors the secure client portal to ensure every question receives a timely response.
+You will never be left wondering about your case or whether your message reached us.

 How often can I expect updates about my case or legal matter?